Toyota RAV4 Tire Guide By Cole Mitchell April 11, 2026 9 min read

 1. Match fronts: keep the front pair identical to preserve steering response and braking balance.

-2. Monitor wear: mixed brands accelerate uneven wear, creating feedback issues and noise that can mask faults.
+2. Monitor wear: mixed brands accelerate uneven wear, creating feedback issues and noise that can mask developing faults.

 AWD Drivetrain Strain